 The dungeon we had to cross to get our Goldberg Device going was a mine, which was simply called “Mine” by the game.
 Believe it or not, the series usually has unique names for each dungeon, but the generic name “Mine” slipped through quality control twice, once here and once in Crystal Chronicles: Echoes of Fate.
 Shame on the both of them!

-Early on in the dungeon, we had to ask ourselves an important question: were the generic brown chests with potions and refreshers scattered throughout the game still worth the trouble?
+Early on in the dungeon, we had to ask ourselves an important question: were the generic brown chests filled with potions and refreshers still worth the trouble?
 The Mine had one section where a small gauntlet of monsters cut off access to a brown box, which probably held 4 Cure potions that couldn’t heal a bruise at this point in the game.
-Like I said earlier, Heal potions couldn’t be purchased, so there was some merit in hoping to find those in brown boxes… but we almost didn’t need Heal potions to begin with, and rarely used them even when we did!
+Like I said earlier, Heal potions can’t be purchased, so there was some merit in hoping to find those in brown boxes… but we almost didn’t need Heal potions to begin with, and rarely used them even when we did!
 About the only good defence for the brown boxes is the argument that ignoring the chests means ignoring XP from their protectors, but we decided to push through the rest of the game without going out of our way for a brown box, and didn’t really suffer for our decision.

 For reasons I don’t quite recall, Kyle fought some of the enemies in this section with the Cat Claw, poisoning a Skeleton at one point, which was hilarious.
 Perhaps he was channeling some lost memory, as the Mine actually holds the second claw weapon, the Charm Claw, which could also cause Confusion, Sleep and Blind, but we didn’t realize it was there until after we had cleared the boss.
 That boss was a “Jinn,” which we attacked with the Mega Grenades.
 The poor thing didn’t really have a chance, even if it did have group attacks to use on us in turn.
 Our characters had actually been faster than all the bosses lately (probably going back to Squidite, but that’s a guess).
 This made them fairly easy to beat, as we could Cure any damage they caused in the previous turn before they could ever capitalize.
 It’s no wonder most games introduce more randomness in turn order!

 Past the Jinn, we found the ledge near Reuban’s dad, where for once, at close zoom, the boulder looked like it might actually block the path!
-There we finally met up with Reuban’s Da… wait, is that Kyle’s Dad from FFLII?
+There we finally met up with Reuban’s Da… wait, is that the main character’s Dad from FFLII?
 What makes this Indiana Jones sprite even more preposterous was the fact that this game’s dev team designed FFLIII, and as you might recall, Dad actually appears in FFLIII but looked nothing like he did in FFLII!
 Why could they only be arsed to draw Dad properly for a game where he doesn’t appear?
 Reuben tossed the grenade to clear the boulder, and we zoomed out to watch this fucking asteroid Raiders of the Lost Ark‘d itself down a cliff side, steamrolling dozens, despite not actually blocking anyone’s path to begin with.